 Even if you wish to do everything possible to bring your baby relief, it is important to know that some tricks must be avoided to protect your child's health:

 Gels intended to relieve pain by local application to the gums are not recommended.
 They can be swallowed by your baby and cause significant side effects.
-Additionally, these products can diminish sensitivity of the throat, thus hampering the swallowing process (the ability to swallow), which increases the risk of choking.
+Additionally, these products can diminish sensitivity of the throat, thus hampering deglutition (the action of swallowing), which increases the risk of choking.
 Therefore, it should be avoided.

 It usually isn't necessary to see a doctor when your baby is teething.
 Teething symptoms are often mild and will dissipate after the teeth have pierced the skin.
-However, if your child has a high fever (above 41°C) or if it persists, you should see a doctor.
-This is also true if your child has symptoms of vomiting or persistent diarrhea.
-If in doubt, speak to your pharmacist.
+However, if your child has a high fever (above 39°C) or if it persists, you should see a doctor.
+This is also true if your child presents other symptoms such as vomiting or persistent diarrhea.